 Comes fully assembled

-With the Suncast Smart Tank, you can keep your garden hose accessible, out of the way, and protected from the outdoor elements.
-This enclosed reel measures roughly 26 x 21 x 30 inches and can accommodate standard-width hoses up to 225 feet long.
+If you want your garden hose to be easily accessible and protected from outdoor elements, we recommend the Suncast Smart Trak hose reel.
+This enclosed reel box measures roughly 23.75 inches long, 26 inches wide, and 21 inches tall, and it can accommodate standard-width hoses up to 225 feet long.
 The swivel base makes for easy maneuvering—when you turn the handle, your hose will effortlessly wind up into a tidy configuration.

-This hose reel is made of synthetic resin, which is ideal for outdoor containers.
-According to Bill Ferris, outdoor living expert and president of Decor Interiors, it's highly durable, puncture-resistant, and waterproof.
+The reel is made of resin, a durable, puncture-resistant, waterproof material that is ideal for outdoor containers, says Bill Ferris, an outdoor living expert and the president of Decor Interiors.
 "The UV-resistant material is also 100 percent recyclable, produces no chemical emissions, and is easy to clean," he says.
-We also like that it comes fully assembled.

 Best Budget: Yard Butler Wall Mount Hose Hanger